2019 Bauchi State House of Assembly election

 The 2019 Bauchi State House of Assembly election was held on March 9, 2019 to elect members of the Bauchi State House of Assembly in Nigeria.
-All 31 seats were up for election in the Bauchi State House of Assembly.
+All 31 seats were up for election in the House of Assembly.

-Abubakar Suleiman from APC representing Ningi Central constituency was elected Speaker, while Danlami Kawule from PDP representing Zungur/Galambi/Miri constituency was elected Deputy Speaker.
+Abubakar Y. Suleiman from APC representing Ningi Central constituency was elected Speaker, while Danlami Kawule from PDP representing Zungur/Galambi/Miri constituency was elected Deputy Speaker.

 Results

 The result of the election is listed below.